-You need to make the assumption that your website is good and worth visiting for your users (if it isn’t, hit us up).
+You need to assume that your website is good and worth visiting for your users (if it isn’t, hit us up).
 Returning users need more than what they saw the last time they visited.

 2. Security and Site Health

 Security is reason enough to keep an eye on your website.
 The first step in security is how you set up your site.
-From choosing a good hosting provider, to implementing security features like two factor authentication and using strong passwords, you can’t have a secure site with out starting out on the right foot.
+From choosing a good hosting provider to implementing security features like two-factor authentication and using strong passwords, you can’t have a secure site without starting on the right foot.